NY death toll passes 10,000, but new hotspots slow to emerge

 Spanish Prime Minister Pedro Sánchez said his government must balance its response to the virus crisis that “threatens to destroy lives and at the same time destroy the economic and social fabric of our country.”

 Seeking to restart manufacturing, Spain’s government is allowing workers to return to some factory and construction jobs.
 The country on Monday reported its lowest daily growth in infections in three weeks.
 Retail stores and services remain closed, and office workers are strongly encouraged to keep working from home.
-A prohibition on people leaving home for anything other than groceries and medicine will remain for at least two weeks under the state of emergency.
+A prohibition on people leaving home for anything other than groceries and medicine will remain in effect for at least two weeks.

 But Health Minister Salvador Illa said Monday that the government will move carefully on allowing others to end their self-isolation.
 He said officials will proceed with “the utmost caution and prudence … and always based on scientific evidence.”